 For your last day in Costa Rica, it is up to you what you want to do!
 I personally recommend just relaxing and enjoying the hotel pool.
 If anything, end your trip with a bang with a parasailing tour from the beach outside the national park.
 Though it’s a bit expensive, it’s absolutely worth it for the killer unforgettable views.

 I did this with my parents and it was truly one of the best bonding moments we’ve ever had!
 We went with Aguas Azules.
-It would also be a wonderful activity to do with your new spouse for another romantic experience.
+It would also be a wonderful activity to do with your new spouse for a romantic experience.

 Day 11: Fly Out of SJO

-Today you will fly home!
-The drive from Manuel Antonio to San Jose International Airport is approximately 3 hours without traffic.
-I recommend leaving with plenty of time to arrive 2.5-3 hours before your departure flight.
+I recommend leaving with plenty of time to arrive 3 hours before your departure flight.
 That way, you will have enough time to return the rental car and get to the airport and account for any delays along the way.

 Other Costa Rica Itineraries